Mission and History

 In 1903, William Chambers Coker, the University's first professor of botany, began planting a teaching collection of trees and shrubs on the central campus.
 This collection was to become the Coker Arboretum.
 Starting in the late 1920s, Coker and his student Henry Roland Totten, proposed a more complete botanical garden south of the main campus.
 Although some plantings were made by the 1940s, it was in 1952 that the Trustees dedicated 70 forested acres for botanical garden development.
 To this tract were added 103 acres of dramatic creek gorge and rhododendron bluffs, donated by William Lanier Hunt, a horticulturist and former student of Coker and Totten.

-Hunt also helped to found the Garden's membership support organization, the Botanical Garden Foundation, in 1966.
+Hunt also helped to found the Garden's membership support organization, the Botanical Garden Foundation (now the North Carolina Botanical Garden Foundation), in 1966.
 In 1961, Dr. C. Ritchie Bell was appointed the Garden's first director.
 The Garden's first public offering-its Nature Trails-opened on Arbor Day in April 1966.
 Its first state appropriation was acquired five years later in 1971, when the first employee, J. Kenneth Moore was hired.

 The Garden's formative period coincided with a surge of interest in plants and conservation fueled by Earth Day celebrations and the environmental movement.
 The Garden's early era was characterized by limited resources and unlimited idealism and energy.
 During the 1970s and 1980s, students, volunteers, and a growing staff under the leadership of Superintendent Ken Moore constructed "habitat gardens"-displays representing the major plant communities of the state and illustrating botanist B. W. Wells's theme of The Natural Gardens of North Carolina (UNC Press, 1932: rev. ed.
 2002).
 The Garden's administrative, research, and public education space, the Totten Center (named for University of North Carolina botanist Henry Roland Totten and his wife Addie), was opened in 1976.